iambrianle/blog/content/posts/search.md

 ---
-title: "Search" # in any language you want
+title: "search" # in any language you want
 layout: "search" # is necessary
 url: "/search/"
-description: "Description for Search"
+description: "the most advanced search page ever :)"
 summary: "search"
 placeholder: "Search here"
 ---